epimath/sFIM-param-reduction/README.md

 # Identifiability, active subspaces, and parameter reduction using the sensitivity FIM

-Code for examining identifiability and active subspaces.
+Code for examining identifiability and active subspaces, using the common framework of the sensitivity Fisher Information Matrix (FIM).
 This is the source code for:

 > The underlying connections between identifiability, active subspaces, and parameter space dimension reduction.
 Brouwer AF and Eisenberg MC.
 Arxiv preprint: (add link here once it's up)